Huey-Magoos-IT/magooos-site/memory-bank/activeContext.md

 ## Next Steps

 1. ✅ Fixed API Gateway authentication issue by adding Bearer token support in the controller
-2. ⬜ Enhance the Groups page UI with a LocationTable component similar to the reporting page
+2. ✅ Enhanced the GroupCard UI with better styling and user management
+3. ✅ Implemented user removal functionality for groups
+4. ✅ Added Groups to the sidebar navigation for easier access
-3. ⬜ Create migration and update seed script with new roles (if not already done)
+5. ⬜ Create migration and update seed script with new roles (if not already done)
-4. ⬜ Implement LocationUser creation for LocationAdmins
+6. ⬜ Implement LocationUser creation for LocationAdmins
-5. ⬜ Update data/reporting pages to filter by user's locations
+7. ⬜ Update data/reporting pages to filter by user's locations
-6. ⬜ Test the implementation on the EC2 server
+8. ⬜ Test the implementation on the EC2 server
-7. ⬜ Add documentation for the new features
+9. ✅ Add documentation for the new features

-## Current Focus: Enhancing Groups UI
+## Current Focus: User Management in Groups

-We need to improve the location selection interface in the Groups page:
+We have enhanced the Groups functionality with:
-1. Replace the current dropdown with a LocationTable component (like in the reporting page)
-2. Add the same "Selected Locations" display with Undo and Clear All buttons
-3. Implement the same location selection workflow that users are already familiar with
-4. Maintain the same styling and user experience as the reporting page
+1. Improved GroupCard component with larger, more visually appealing design
+2. Added user removal functionality to allow admins to remove users from groups
+3. Added Groups link to the sidebar for both admins and location admins
+4. Fixed build issues with proper imports in the server code

+These enhancements improve the user experience for managing groups and users:
+- When users are assigned to a group, they automatically get access to all locations in that group
+- When users are removed from a group, they lose access to all associated locations
+- In the reporting and data pages, users will only see information for locations they have access to
+- Admins can easily manage location access by assigning users to appropriate groups

 ## Technical Considerations